Implicit function theorem

 In other words, under a mild condition on the partial derivatives, the set of zeros of a system of equations is locally the graph of a function.

 History

 Augustin-Louis Cauchy (1789–1857) is credited with the first rigorous form of the implicit function theorem.
 Ulisse Dini (1845–1918) generalized the real-variable version of the implicit function theorem to the context of functions of any number of real variables.

+Two variables case

+Let $f:\R^2 \to \R$ be a continuously differentiable function defining the implicit equation of a curve $f(x,y) = 0$.
+Let $(x_0, y_0)$ be a point on the curve, that is, a point such that $f(x_0, y_0)=0$.
+In this simple case, the implicit function theorem can be stated as follows: